Baldur’s Gate 3 Class Tier List 2025: All Classes & Subclasses in Ranking

 Warlock

 Warlocks gain their power through a pact with a supernatural being or an otherworldly deity.
-Unlike other spell classes, they always cast at the highest possible level and recover their spell slots after a short rest.
-Wyll is a Warlock.
+Unlike other spell classes, they always cast at the highest possible level and regain their spell slots after a short rest.
+Wyll is a warlock.
 The possible pacts are:

 Druid

-As a Druid, you draw your magical powers from nature itself.
-You can communicate with plants and animals and even transform.
+As a druid, you draw your magical powers from nature itself.
+You can speak with plants and animals and even transform.
 Accordingly, you can take on almost any role in a group.
-Halsin and Jaheira are Druids.
+Halsin and Jaheira are druids.
 The possible circles are:

 • Circle of the Moon (S-Tier)